-# How to Extend Story Synth
+# Add Features to Story Synth

 Story Synth is designed to be adapted to new types of storytelling games with novel mechanics.
 The framework is open sourced under an MIT License (opens new window) and you’re free to do almost anything you want with it.
 Check out the Story Synth codebase (opens new window) on GitHub.

 Whether you're doing a small extension of the app by tweaking the sheet template or attempting a more drastic hack, I recommend you get familiar with the Vue.js (opens new window) documentation.
 Vue.js is incredibly powerful and fairly quick to use, once you’re up to speed.